Why auto captions are hard to read

 What readable subtitles do differently

-Professional subtitles are built to a different set of constraints.
+Professional subtitles are built around a different set of constraints.
 Reading speed limits define how much text is allowed per unit of time.
 Phrase-based segmentation determines where lines break.
 Timing follows spoken rhythm.
 Block shape stays consistent.

 None of this is about perfection.
 It is about removing the friction that accumulates when text is left in the form it came out of a transcription pass.